-One of the delicacies made with dried shrimp in Kerala is dried shrimp chammanthi or dried shrimp combined with freshly grated coconut.
+One of the delicacies made with dried shrimp in Kerala is dried shrimp chammanthi or dried shrimp ground with freshly grated coconut.
 It’s served along with rice or rice porridge.
-There are also other dishes made with dried shrimp like dried shrimp masala, dried shrimp curry, dried shrimp combined with veggies etc.
+There are also other dishes made with dried shrimp like dried shrimp masala, dried shrimp curry, dried shrimp combined with veggies, etc.

 On a warm Saturday, I tried dried shrimp masala.
-I picked a warm day as while cooking this I wanted to open the windows so that the smell of dried shrimp won’t linger in my kitchen.
-The taste of this dish is so incredible and I served for lunch with rice, coconut yogurt curry and beans thoran.
-Such a simple yet comfort dish of Kerala.
+I picked a warm day, while cooking this I wanted to open the windows so that the smell of the dried shrimp won’t linger in my kitchen.
+The taste of this dish is so incredible and I served it for lunch with rice, coconut yogurt curry and beans thoran.

 - Oil- 1 tbsp